Below are the areas of the marketing funnel that you need in order to create your full-funnel marketing strategy.

 At this stage of the process, a potential customer is aware of their own need or want and is doing research on what will best suit their needs.

-- Talking to friends and family
+- Talking to friends and family (referrals are KING in almost every industry)

-- Viewing similar products or services
+- Viewing similar products or services and comparing them to one another

-- Checking reviews online
+- Checking reviews online (reputation management!)

-Having the proper SEO and reputation management procedures in place will help your business rank high for these searches.
-Ways to promote your business in the consideration stage include:
+Having the proper SEO and reputation management procedures in place will help your business rank high for these intent-driven searches, and having clear language, a good customer buying experience (UX) and visible conversion points will help you convert more customers.

-- Running Google advertisements
+- Running Google search ads targeting high-intent keywords

 - Regularly checking and responding to your online reviews